How to Overcome E-Commerce Challenges In 2021

 According to ReadyCloud, in 2018, 66% of online consumers checked a retailer’s return policy before purchasing.
 When an e-commerce site says “no returns or refunds,” it makes a shopper nervous and less likely to trust the retailer.
 When shopping online, customers want the flexibility of making a mistake that doesn’t cost them.

 Customer satisfaction is the most crucial factor for any retailer.
 Therefore, having a flexible return and refund policy not only helps with customer satisfaction.
-A simple return and refund policy also helps convince first-time or leery customers to complete their purchase.
+A simple return and refund policy also help convince first-time or leery customers to complete their purchases.

 Increased Acquisition Costs

 This year, it will be even more challenging for e-commerce brands to attract new shoppers through PPC campaigns and media platforms.
 With the rise in competition, big brands expect to increase their advertising budgets throughout the year, forcing more online retailers to join the party.

 Current estimations are talking about as much as a 20%+ increase in acquisition cost.
 This increase in expenses presents a significant challenge for many smaller online retailers.

 There is an influx of businesses entering the online space, all injecting money into digital ads.
 There is no doubt you will need to deal with increased budgets to ensure you can stay competitive.
 It’s also now more critical than ever to manage these ads in real-time.

 You will need to implement a system that optimizes your campaigns in real-time.
 Include campaign types, targeting methods, and even customizing incentives to get you the returns you require.
 You need to invest in a multi-channel advertising strategy powered by AI technology.

 Meeting E-Commerce Challenges